chelate/Tomoko.jl/README.md

 This package was made to help nuture that sensibility.
 This means testing our intuitions against simulations with as few approximations as possible and as fast as possible, with (relatively transparent) code.

 # Parameters and running simulations
+The scheme is simple.
+Genotypes (stored as `BitVector`'s) and individuals are in a 1-1 mapping.
+We do not keep track of the number of clones.
+Instead, we avoid O(`pop.size^2`) time scaling by using a rejection sampling scheme.
+The rejection sampling is most efficient when the nearly-neutral assumption holds, and the majority of the population has additive fitness close to the maximum.

 The dynamics of a population are determined by a type `PopRates`.

 `PopRates` has the following default definitions